saishagoel27/Anchor-AI/README.md

 This is the part worth understanding if you want to know what's happening under the hood.

 When you ask a question, the backend constructs a prompt that contains three things — the system instructions, the full source document, and your question.
-The system instructions tell Gemini to return a JSON object with four fields: `found` (boolean), `answer` (string), `excerpt` (verbatim quote from source), and `confidence` (0–100 integer).
+The system instructions tell Groq's Llama model to return a JSON object with four fields: `found` (boolean), `answer` (string), `excerpt` (verbatim quote from source), and `confidence` (0–100 integer).
 It is told explicitly that if the answer is not in the source, it sets `found` to false and leaves the other fields empty.

 Temperature is set to 0.1.
 This is deliberate — lower temperature means the model sticks closer to what is in front of it and invents less.
 Max tokens is capped at 800, which is enough for a focused answer and excerpt but not enough to wander.